 - Strong knowledge of Microsoft Office suite (Word, Outlook, Excel, etc.)

-- IV certification preferred
+- Two years of pharmacy technician experience and IV certification highly preferred

 Current Texas Children’s employees – Please click here to login.